The building blocks of a business-friendly atmosphere.

 A conducive business environment is seen to be vital in Singapore’s open-economy model.
 The ease of either starting up or running a business, taxation, an independent legal system, access to local finance, capital importation and the repatriation of profits are all areas where Singapore enjoys a competitive advantage over other locations.

-In addition to Singapore’s strong infrastructure and pro-business policies, Singapore has 18 free trade agreements and 10 bilateral shipping agreements as well as an extensive network of more than 70 tax treaties to further enhance her attractiveness as a conducive business location
+In addition to Singapore’s strong infrastructure and pro-business policies, Singapore has joined free trade agreements and signed bilateral shipping agreements as well as an extensive network of tax treaties to further enhance her attractiveness as a conducive business location

-Singapore hosts more than 5,000 maritime establishments and businesses and they contribute some 7% to the gross domestic product.
+Singapore hosts more than 5,000 maritime establishments and businesses.
 The government is keenly aware of the importance of the maritime sector and endeavours to establish a pro-enterprise and conducive business atmosphere.

 Access to Global Maritime Services